 - inputAttribute: Specify the log attribute you want to transform.
 This can be a standard log attribute (like

-as inputAttribute to transform the log message, or any other log attribute that you have in your json structured logs.- To see the outputAttribute as a column in the logs table, click the Columns button (shown below) on the most right side of the search bar.
+- To see the outputAttribute as a column in the logs table, click the Columns button (shown below) on the most right side of the search bar.

 - Ta da!
 Your custom attribute is now available for use in log searches and saved searches.